Commercial real estate financing for your business

-The funds can be used to purchase or refinance commercial property, or for working capital.
-And there are a variety of both owner-occupied and investor commercial properties that can be used to secure the financing, such as retail, office, warehouse, light industrial, mixed use, and multi-family residential with five or more units, to name a few.
+The funds can be used to purchase or refinance commercial property, refinance an existing loan, or to access equity on owner-occupied commercial property for a variety of business needs.
+A variety of both owner-occupied and investor commercial properties can be used to secure the financing, such as retail, office, warehouse, light industrial, mixed use, and multi-family residential with five or more units, to name a few.

 Purchase loans vs. refinance loans

 Purchase loans are designed for business owners and real estate investors looking to buy commercial property.
 If you already own your business property, a refinance loan may help you take advantage of today's interest rates, which may be lower than what you have now.
 A key benefit of Wells Fargo Business Real Estate Financing loans is that there are no origination fees or lender closing costs, which sets us apart from our top National competitors.

 Other options for owner-occupied commercial property owners include equity loans and lines of credit.
 An equity loan offers a one-time distribution, so it's ideal for large business expenses, while a line of credit6 is good for ongoing expenses or working capital over a period of time.

 Expenses come up all the time whether you're making property improvements, expanding your business, or managing inventory.
 One key to success is having the cash flow to finance business goals, take advantage of opportunities for growth, and cover unforeseen costs.